DennisD2/AndoPromacUI/readme.md

 The last 4 digits of the checksum should be identical to checksum from Ando AF-9704 programmer, which is shown after DEVICE->COPY on its display.

-## Cabeling
+## Cable connections required
 I am using a simple USB<->Serial adapter.
-See what adaptors I've used to have it working.
+See what additional adaptors I've used to have it working.

 ![20251118_090940.jpg](docs/20251118_090940.jpg)